danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Query-Optimization-Techniques/readme.md

 * **ORDER BY:** sorts the result set based on one or more columns and is one of the final steps before returning the result set.

-* **LIMIT / OFFSET:** can be applied last and control how many rows are returned and from which point in the result set.
+* **LIMIT / OFFSET:** can be applied last and control how many rows are returned and from which point in the result set. **TOP** is used in SQL Server.

 ## Query Optimization Methods